Launch / Audio Streaming / 2008-present

 Spotify's brand trust is complicated because it sits between listeners and artists.
 The same platform that makes discovery easy also becomes part of public debates about royalties, attention, playlist placement, and platform power.

 That tension belongs in the case.
-A platform brand cannot only optimize listener delight.
-It has to keep explaining how the ecosystem works, because discovery for one audience is distribution for another.
+A platform brand cannot merely optimize listener delight.
+It has to keep explaining how the marketplace works, because discovery for one audience is distribution for another.

 The Archive Reading